-The year is 2073X: Humanity has escaped the desolate reality into a virtual utopia.
+The year is 2073X: humanity has escaped from the bleak reality into a virtual utopia.
 A new virus, Neoshin, shakes the world of main character Ayuko.
-This is the story behind NEOSHIN, a student project of the same name, for which Ramon Schauer assumed the role of the Technical Director.
+This is the story behind the eponymous project Neoshin, which is not only nominated for the Visual Effects Society (VES) Awards held in March, but has won the AUREA Young Talent Award 2022 as well.
+Congratulations!

 What is NEOSHIN about?